diesel-subs/Diesel-Electric-Submarine-FAQs/docs/categories/life-aboard-ww2-us-subs/FAQs/where-would-sailors-be-assigned-when-it-was-time-for-them-to-get-a-longer-break.md

-# Where would sailors be assigned when it was time for them to get a longer break?

 === "Short Answer"
     The crewmen who were being rotated off the boat could be assigned to any number of duties.